herseyc/RaspberryPi/telescope/README.md

 # Raspberry Pi Telescope Control and Imaging

-Control Telescope from Laptop using Stellarium
+Control Telescope from Laptop using Stellarium.
-Capture Image from Pi Cam and Stream to Browser on Lap Top Over WIFI from laptop.
+Capture Image from Pi Cam and Stream to Browser on Lap Top.
+Over WIFI from laptop.

 Assemble for < $100

 Components: